What Estate Planning Really Means

 - May also include a Living Will giving your doctor instructions in the event you need life support

-As we have discussed more fully in other sections of this site, powers of attorney are used to allow you to designate another person or persons to make medical and financial decisions for you in the event that you are alive but unable to make those decisions for you.
+Powers of attorney are used to allow you to designate another person or persons to make medical and financial decisions for you if you are alive but unable to make those decisions for yourself.